An Essay towards solving a Problem in the Doctrine of Chances.

 But it is time to conclude this letter.
 Experimental philosophy is indebted to you for several discoveries and improvements; and, therefore, I cannot help thinking that there is a peculiar propriety in directing to you the following essay and appendix.
 That your enquiries may be rewarded with many further successes, and that you may enjoy every valuable blessing, is the sincere wish of, Sir, your very humble servant,

-Try custom writing for any academic troubles!
+Try to get a paper from online custom writing service for any academic troubles!